matrix-org/matrix-spec-proposals/drafts/general_api.rst

 Event Stream API ``[Draft]``
 ----------------------------
 Inputs:
- - Position in the stream
+ - Position in the stream (chunk token)
  - Filter to apply: which event types, which room IDs, whether to get out-of-order events, which users to get presence/profile updates for
  - User ID